AvolitesLtd/TitanManual/docs/timelines/creating-a-timeline.md

 6. Repeat from Step 2 to add more triggers.

+- You can directly add a playback by pressing \<Copy\>, the **select** button of the playback, then tapping on the Timeline track where you want the trigger to be.

 - The [Table View](../timelines/running-and-editing-timelines.md#table-view) can be easier to work with than the graphical timeline when entering timecodes manually as it lets you see the numbers you have entered.

 ### Importing markers

-Using the context menu option \{Import Markers\} you can import markers from an audio editor.
+Using the context menu option \{Tools\} - \{Import Markers\} you can import markers from an audio editor.
 This can help you position triggers when programming to a track.

 - When creating the exported markers file, ensure the audio editor is set to export Hours:Minutes:Seconds:Frames and not beats or measures.

+This is an example of how to load markers from the audio editor software **Reaper**:

+1. In Reaper, set the timeline to be displayed in HH:MM:SS:FF.

+2. Load the audio track and create your markers as needed.

+3. Open Region/Marker Manager.

+4. Right-click in Region/Marker manager and select Export Project Regions/Markers, save as CSV.

+5. Copy the CSV file to a USB stick and load the file using the Titan \{Import Markers\} context menu option (On Titan PC Suite copy the file to Documents\Titan folder).